Kid Reservations & Boarding Fees

 We recommend having all feeding supplies in advance of your new goat(s) arriving home.
 If bringing home an unweaned bottle kid, at a minimum you will need a bottle, Pritchard teats, and a supply of clean, safe milk.

-California Residents: Beginning in 2017, antibiotics, that were once available over the counter at local feed stores, to treat common ailments, such as pneumonia, were made unavailable without a veterinary prescription.
+Effective June 2023, antibiotics, that were once available over the counter at local feed stores, to treat common ailments, such as pneumonia, will no longer be available without a veterinary prescription (this regulation has been in place for California residents since 2017).
 Depending on your location, veterinarians with expertise in ruminant health care may be very difficult to find.
-We strongly recommend securing a veterinarian in advance of bringing your animal home.
-While no animal will be allowed to leave the farm in ill health, shipping stress, variable weather conditions, and simply being in a new environment, can all cause a young kid to have health challenges.
+We strongly recommend locating and securing a veterinarian in advance of bringing your animal home, as a VCPR with your veterinarian will be required to obtain any medications for your new charges.
+While no animal will be allowed to leave the farm in ill health, shipping stress, variable weather conditions, and simply being in a new environment, can all cause a young kid to have health challenges on arrival.
 Waiting to establish a relationship with a veterinarian until your animal is ill, is not advised.
 Goats are stoic creatures, and often won’t show they are ill until the illness is advanced.

-Please note that if you are interested in placing a reservation for a buck, all bucks are pending evaluation once they are born.
-Only the exceptional bucks each season will be permitted to remain intact, and sold under our herd name.
-All bucks not retained to the herd, or pre-reserved, will be wethered.
+Please note that if you are interested in obtaining a breeding buck, all bucks are pending evaluation once they are born.
+Only the exceptional bucks each season will be permitted to remain intact, and sold under our herd name, the vast majority will be wethered and sold as pets.
+All bucks not retained to the herd, or secured with a deposit, will be wethered.

 We delay castration for the sake of our wether’s urinary tract health.
 If you are interested in purchasing a wether, we recommend contacting us to be placed on an interest list.
 See sales policy for more information regarding the sale of wethers.